One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 A third layer of resistance to talking about orthodox Islam is the obvious fact that it's a scary and upsetting subject.
 This makes it somewhat of a unwelcome topic for normal conversations.
 This ugly, scary quality is compounded by the fact that most people don't think they can do anything about it.
 Feeling helpless intensifies the feeling of anxiety.

 But of course, learning there are some basic things in the religion of Islam that make it incompatible with modernity or democracy doesn't necessarily mean war with all of Islam is inevitable.

-First of all, many, maybe even most — Muslims would like to ignore the violent parts of the Qur'an, and many of them have been and are now at war with fundamentalist Muslims.
+First of all, many, maybe even most — Muslims would like to ignore the violent parts of the Koran, and many of them have been and are now at war with the more orthodox Muslims.
 The conflicts in Algeria, Iraq, Afghanistan, Lebanon, Pakistan, and Egypt, to name just a few, are mostly modern-thinking Muslims at war with fundamentalist Muslims.